Fellowship About the Hymn “For Love”

 (Fellowship with the hymnal group)

 Among the hymns about church life that I hear you sing, there are still too few of them that are about practical experience.
 In most of the hymns, the experiences are too shallow; singing them does not do much to benefit people.
-Some of the hymns are comprised of only empty theory, lacking the slightest practicality.
+Some of the hymns are comprised of only empty theory, lacking the slightest reality.
 Take, for example, “For Love,” “God Loves Us Most Deeply,” and “Eternal Love,” all of which are empty, theoretical, and comprised of vacuous words; they are not practical at all.
 What do you think about the lyrics to these three hymns?
 They are all nonsense, they are all the words of people’s notions and imaginings; they don’t feature any words of practical experience whatsoever.
 If one cannot even write hymns about experience, but they still want to write hymns in praise of God, isn’t that biting off more than one can chew?
 Is it possible for an ordinary person to witness what God has and is, and to witness His essence?
 How many people are able to do this?
 If you know nothing about God and commit all these notions and imaginings to paper, is this consistent with the essence of God?
 Is it consistent with the facts of God’s work?
 Is it praising God, to spout these notions and imaginings?
 If you have no knowledge of God, the hymns in praise of Him that you write will not be practical.
 You should write instead about your own real experience, real knowledge, and personal understanding, speaking modestly of things that are realistic and concrete, eschewing big talk and exaggerations.
 You write these words, topics like God’s management plan, His righteous disposition, His love, His honorableness, His greatness, His supremacy, and His uniqueness—do you actually grasp these things?
 Do you understand them?
 If you do not understand them but still insist on writing about them, then you are just writing blindly, showing off and flaunting yourself.
 It makes people feel bewildered when they sing along, following you in showing off as they sing such hollow words, and it brings no benefit to anyone when the singing is done.
 What are the consequences of this?
 Isn’t this toying with people and wasting their time?
 Isn’t this deceiving and fooling God?
 Do you not feel ashamed?

 Look, how do the lyrics to the hymn “For Love” go?
 “For love, God made mankind and has always cared for and watched over them.”
 Is there anything right in that sentence?
 Does any of it correspond to the truth?
 Because of love, God created Adam and Eve, is that not so?
 (It is not.)
 Why did He create them then?
 (It was because of God’s management plan.)
 It is God’s wish to carry out a management plan through the mankind He created—a 6,000-year management plan.
 Whatever the course of this 6,000-year management plan, God will ultimately gain a group of people who can submit to Him and bear witness to Him, who are able to become true created beings and true masters of all things.
 Does the fact that God first had a management plan and then went about creating the world and mankind have anything to do with love?
 This was one of God’s thoughts, it was part of His plan.
 It’s just like how people have intentions and plans; for example, one may have a plan to become a manager in ten years’ time and earn 100,000 yuan, or a plan to have certain academic credentials or a certain family life in ten years’ time—do these have anything to do with love?
 They do not; in daily life, people just have a stage-based, step-by-step plan, a blueprint, a goal, an ideal.
 As for God, at the same time that He reigns sovereign over the universe and all things, He has a plan on earth, and that plan started with God creating all things, and creating living things; then, God created two humans.
 Is that not in fact what happened?
 What relation does love have with God producing such a plan?
 None whatsoever.
 In your view, then, is the statement “For love, God made mankind and has always cared for and watched over them” correct?
 How could God love mankind before He created them?
 Wouldn’t such a love be hollow?
 You define God’s creation of mankind as an act of God’s love—is that not slandering God?
 Is that not blasphemy?
 Is this not much too subjective?
 How is this subjectivity characterized?
 Is it lacking reason?
 (Yes.)
 God has disclosed the mystery of the 6,000-year management plan and the mystery of His three-stage work.
 You think that you have understood a little, that you have some superficial understanding of God, but this is merely a literal understanding.
 And yet you dare to define things in such a way, claiming that it is for love that God does something, carries out a certain work, or has a certain plan.
 Is that not all too foolish and unreasonable?
 So is there anything correct about the statement “For love, God made mankind”?
 (No. It is not in accordance with the truth.)
 Let us first put aside the matter of whether it is in accordance with the truth; instead, let us see whether it is in accordance with actual situations.
 Do you think this statement is practical?
 (It is not practical.)
 Isn’t this just wishful thinking?
 God creating mankind has nothing to do with love, so the statement “For love, God made mankind” is groundless; it is purely a figment of man’s imagination, it is nonsense.
 You are blindly delimiting God, which is to blaspheme against and disrespect Him, and you are measuring Him with human perspectives and with human imaginings and notions, which is an egregious mistake, unreasonable, and shameless.
 Thus, the phrase “For love, God made mankind” is simply drivel.